Texas A&M Aggies baseball: Rob Childress era (2006–2021)

-Jim Schlossnagle era (2022 - present)
+Jim Schlossnagle era (2022–2024)

 On June 9, 2021, Jim Schlossnagle was named the head baseball coach of the Aggies.
-The Schlossnagle-led Aggies had a regular season record of 35–17 and finished first in the SEC West in his first season at the helm, earning Texas A&M the no. 5 national seed.
-In the College Station Regional, A&M hosted Oral Roberts, Louisiana-Lafayette, and TCU.
-The Aggies and Horned Frogs met in the regional final with the Aggies beating Schlossnagle's former team 15–9 to advance to the Super Regionals and host the 12th seeded Louisville Cardinals.
-Texas A&M won both games against Louisville to advance to their 7th College World Series.
-In the College World Series, Texas A&M lost their opener to Oklahoma, 13-8, but won their next two games against Texas and Notre Dame to advance to the Bracket 1 Final against Oklahoma.
+The Schlossnagle-led Aggies had a regular-season record of 35–17 and finished first in the SEC West in his first season at the helm, earning Texas A&M the number-five national seed.
+In the College Station regional, A&M hosted Oral Roberts, Louisiana-Lafayette, and TCU.
+The Aggies and Horned Frogs met in the regional final with the Aggies beating Schlossnagle's former team 15–9 to advance to the super regionals and host the 12th-seeded Louisville Cardinals.
+Texas A&M won both games against Louisville to advance to their seventh College World Series.
+In the College World Series, Texas A&M lost their opener to Oklahoma, 13–8, but won their next two games against Texas and Notre Dame to advance to the bracket-1 final against Oklahoma.

+In 2024, the Aggies returned to Omaha as the number 3 overall seed.
+Schlossnagle notably led the Aggie baseball team to the final of the 2024 College World Series against the number 1 overall seed Tennessee.
+The Aggies won game 1 of the finals by a score of 9–5, but fell to the Volunteers in game 2 and game 3.
+Schlossnagle departed for an opportunity at rival Texas on June 25, 2024.

+Micheal Earley era (2025–Present)

+On June 30, 2024, less than a week after Schlossnagle's departure for Texas, it was announced that his assistant Michael Earley would hired as the next baseball coach for the Aggies.

 Stadium

 The Aggies play at Olsen Field at Blue Bell Park, named in honor of C. E. "Pat" Olsen, a 1923 graduate of Texas A&M University and a former baseball player in the New York Yankees farm system.
 The field opened in 1978 and underwent major renovation after the 2011 season.
 Average attendance in 2011 was just under 4000 per game.
-The stadium hold us to 6100 people.
+The stadium can hold up to 6100 people.